 It’s a myth that you can’t have a heat pump efficiently heat your home if you live in a colder climate.
 Air source heat pump technology has evolved to meet the heating and cooling needs of homeowners in the coldest climates.
 That includes the Northeast, upper Midwest, and even Alaska.

-Understanding Cold Climate Heat Pumps
+What is a Cold Climate Heat Pump?

 A unit rated by ENERGY STAR® as a cold climate heat pump (CCHP) has met more stringent requirements for operating in colder temperatures than your average heat pump.
 Products undergo verification by a third party recognized by the Environmental Protection Agency (EPA).